Turbot War

-On 9 March 1995, Canadian officials from the Canadian Fisheries Patrol vessel Cape Roger boarded the Spanish fishing trawler Estai from Galicia in international waters 220 nmi off Canada's East Coast after they had fired three 50-calibre machine-gun bursts over its bow.
-They arrested the trawler's crew, then forced the Estai to a Canadian harbour.
+On 9 March 1995, Canadian officials from the Canadian Coast Guard vessel Cape Roger boarded the Spanish fishing trawler Estai from Galicia in international waters 220 nmi off Canada's East Coast after they had fired three 50-calibre machine-gun bursts over her bow.
+They arrested the trawler's crew, then forced Estai to St. John's harbour.
 Canada claimed that European Union factory ships were illegally overfishing Greenland halibut (also known as Greenland turbot) in the Northwest Atlantic Fisheries Organization (NAFO) regulated area on the Grand Banks of Newfoundland, just outside Canada's declared 200 nmi exclusive economic zone (EEZ).

+The dispute spread to the British Isles where British and Irish governments gave their support to Canada, risking their status in the EU Community.
+A number of Spanish fishing vessels were boarded and arrested as a result due to illegal fishing practices.
+The EU put pressure on Spain to back down and agree to a deal.
+Eventually, a deal was reached on 5 April in spite of Spanish objections; they were forced to leave the disputed zone.
+Canada's right to eject foreign fishing vessels from the area, using military force if necessary, was also accepted.

 Background

 Territorial seas have changed over time, having begun with a 3 nmi "cannon shot" territorial sea, followed by the long-standing extension to a 12 nmi standard.
-The economic control of the waters surrounding nations to 200 nmi exclusive economic zones (EEZ) was agreed at the conference on the Third United Nations Convention on the Law of the Sea in 1982 and became recognized internationally on 14 November 1994.
+The economic control of the waters surrounding nations to 200 nmi exclusive economic zones (EEZ) was agreed at the conference on the Third United Nations Convention on the Law of the Sea in 1982 and became recognized internationally in 1994.

-As a self-governing colony and dominion, Newfoundland's foreign policy, just as Canada's, was established by the British government until the Statute of Westminster 1931.
-However, in 1934, the Newfoundland government voted to be put under the administration of a commission appointed by London, a situation that remained until 1949, when the Newfoundland entered Canadian Confederation.